medaimane/loufi-game-ia-java-project/README.md

 # loufi-game-ia-java-project

 Desktop application in Java :
-Integration of search strategy algorithms (DFS, BFS and A *) to develop a game "loufi-game" whose principle will be to move a user agent to reach bonus boxes, the game ends if a mobile agent intercepts an agent user.
+Integration of path finding (or search strategy) algorithms (DFS, BFS and A *) to develop a game "loufi-game" whose principle will be to move a user agent to reach bonus boxes, the game ends if a mobile agent intercepts an agent user.

 # Tools